There are a number of optional modifiers that can be included in

 - The variable is reported to the user again.

-However, this interview does something the author did not intend: when
+However, this interview does something the interview developer did not

 time_of_day.
 So the first question that gets asked is